lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ```

 In the code above, the references `pi` and `pie` are inlined.
-Then constant folding optimization in the compiler will compute the resulting value `pi2` and `pie2` at _compile-time_.
+Then constant folding optimisation in the compiler will compute the resulting value `pi2` and `pie2` at _compile-time_.

 In Scala 2, we would have used the modifier `final` in the definition that is without a return type: